-E >90%: percentage of total capital committed in our construction and commercial businesses that is focused on density development >55 million: amount committed for investments in equity funds focused on environmental sustainability and adapting to climate change Low environmental footprint of our operations, including a hybrid working model and mostly digital and paperless processes, allowing us to naturally have low Scope 1 and 2 emissions We launched our new partner portal enabling seamless transfer of digital documents 8,260: number of trees planted under our new partner program whereby we plant 4 tress for every deal funded under the program.
-Our tree plantings were done in British Columbia and Ontario regions impacted by fire and deforestation.
-S 2022 Mortgage Employer of the Year: recognized by Canadian Mortgage Professional 6: number of categories we were recognized in by 2022 Great Places to WorkTM including: 2022 Best WorkplacesTM in Canada - 100-999 employees 2022 Best WorkplacesTM for inclusion 2022 Best WorkplacesTM for Professional Development 2022 Best WorkplacesTM for Women 2022 Best WorkplacesTM in Financial Services & Insurance 2022 Best WorkplacesTM in Ontario \$24 million: amount funded in our residential construction portfolio in affordable housing projects \$51,000: amount of free mortgage payments awarded to our customers as part of our partner program \$90,750: amount of cash donations made during the year \$63,250 donated on behalf of our team members to our local communities \$27,500 donated on behalf of our brokers and partners as part of our new partner program >70%: percentage of employees who self-identify as a visible minority Recognized by the Globe and Mail's 2022 Report on Business Women Lead Here list for gender diversity for the third straight year Team member volunteer days, including participating in: Habitat for Humanity Build Day Multiple Sclerosis Million Dollar Tower Challenge by the Multiple Sclerosis Society of Canada G 100%: percentage of independent Board members serving on the Audit Committee, Conduct Review, Corporate Governance & Human Resources Committee, and Enterprise Risk Management and Compliance Committee 100%: percentage of active employees who have attested to the Code of Conduct 99%: percentage of director attendance at Board meetings 8 out of 9: number of Board members who are independent
+2023 Best WorkplacesTM for Giving Back Recognized as one of Canada's Innovative HR Teams of 2023 by HR Reporter \$24 million: amount funded in our residential construction portfolio in affordable housing projects \$57,000: amount of free mortgage payments awarded to our customers as part of our partner program S \$81,000: amount of cash donations made during the year \$67,000 donated on behalf of our team members to our local communities \$14,000 donated on behalf of our brokers and partners as part of our partner program >60%: percentage of team members who self-identify as a visible minority Recognized by the Globe and Mail's 2023 Report on Business Women Lead Here list for gender diversity for the fourth straight year Team member volunteer days, including participation in a Habitat for Humanity Build Day, Terry Fox run and three kit packing events to provide needs to charitable organizations within the communities we serve 100%: percentage of independent Board members serving on the Audit Committee, Conduct Review, Corporate Governance & Human Resources Committee, and Enterprise Risk Management and Compliance Committee G 100%: percentage of active team members who have attested to the Code 99%: percentage of director attendance at Board meetings 8 out of 9: number of Board members who are independent

 The CRCG&HR Committee oversees MCAN's ESG program and brings recommendations related thereto to the Board.
 Oversight of the foreseeable and material financial risks associated with climate change and the potential impacts on corporate risk management and strategy reside with the Board.
-As we continue to evolve our ESG efforts, we plan to incorporate more education, measurements (where possible) and further and continued investments in environmental programs and our social impact.
+As we continue to evolve our ESG efforts, we plan to incorporate more education, measurements and further continued investments in environmental programs and our social impact.